CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 ### Depth of Field Blur
 Similar to edge highlights, DoF is also applying a filter over the final fragments.
 There is a slider that adjusts the focus of the DoF.
 Due to limitations of glsl/WebGL, I couldn't make the kernel size adjustable (no dynamic array allocation).
 The algorithm used to determine blurring rate is taking a focal value (which ranges from 0 to 1) and the depth value and using a quadratic falloff value as a standard deviation for a gaussian kernel.
 The reason we use a falloff value raised to a power is to widen the depth range that is within focus.
 We also needed to scale the value to have it map to reasonable standard deviation values.

+## Optimizations
+### Scissor Test
+The scissor test is an optimization that discards fragments that fall outside of a rectangular region.
+This acceleration leverages light attenuation to allow for early termination when performing shading per light.
+Any region outside of the scissor rectangle doesn't need any light processing.

+### G-Buffer Packing
+The baseline implementation uses 4 buffers for positions, normals, color maps, and normal maps.
+We can precompute the normals by applying the normal map in the copy pass.
+This way the memory bandwith is much less throughout the pipeline.

 ### Credits

 * [Three.js](https://github.com/mrdoob/three.js) by [@mrdoob](https://github.com/mrdoob) and contributors